NicoRodz/LarningDocker/Readme.md

-docker-compose up -d # to start detached docker-compose down # this doesn't delete volumes docker-compose down -v # to remove volumes
+docker-compose up -d # to start detached docker-compose down # this doesn't delete volumes docker-compose down -v # to remove volumes docker-compose run --rm app-name  # To run only this app from docker compose file docker-compose run -d app1name app2name # This only run specified apps in the command
 ```

 # Utility containers